opencomputeproject/onie/docs/developers/contributing.rst

   Now at patch "platform-fsl-p2020rdb-pca.patch"

-After this step the patched U-Boot source is available in build/fsl_p2020rdbpca-r0/u-boot/u-boot-2013.01.01.
+After this step the patched U-Boot source is available in ``build/fsl_p2020rdbpca-r0/u-boot/u-boot-2013.01.01``.

-Now go make your changes to the U-Boot files.
+Now, make your changes to the U-Boot files.

-For this example let's say all we wanted to do is change the board name that is printed when the machine boots.
+For this example let's say we only wanted to change the board name that is printed when the machine boots.
 The fsl_p2020rdbpca board currently prints this::

   Board: P2020RDB-PCA CPLD: V4.1 PCBA: V4.0